Parable of the Renegades

 "Hmm?"
 Rio raised her eyebrows and spilled a glance after she leaned forward to treat a scrape on Lucas' leg.

 He may have barely managed to keep the straightest face he could from the spectacle before him, but the rest of him was a bad liar.
-His arms snapped straight as his hands covered what bulged down there.
+His arms snapped straight with his hands covering what bulged down there.

-Rio giggled with childish amusement flashing in her eye before shifting her attention to the wounds that were not on Lucas' lower half.
+Rio giggled with the amusement of a child before shifting her attention to the wounds that were not on Lucas' lower half.
 "I will pretend that never happened."

 "Appreciate it," Lucas grumbled through his clenched teeth and looked away.